 SNU seeks to support and promote qualities of academic honesty and personal integrity in all aspects of life.
 Serious offenses against the SNU community include cheating, plagiarism, and all forms of academic dishonesty.
-Cheating or academic dishonesty is defined as the deception to others about one's own work or about the work of another.
+Cheating or academic dishonesty is defined as the deception of others about one's own work or about the work of another.
 Examples of cheating include, but are not limited to:

-- 1. Submitting another's work as one's own with or allowing another to submit one's work as though it were his or hers. - 2.
-Failure to properly acknowledge authorities quoted, cited, or consulted in the preparation of written work (plagiarism). - 3.
-The use of a textbook, notes, information on the internet, etc during an examination without permission of the instructor. - 4.
-The receiving or giving of unauthorized help on assignments. - 5.
-Tampering with experimental data to obtain a "desired" result or cheating results for experiments not done (dry labbing). - 6.
-Tampering with or destroying the work of others. - 7.
-Submitting substantial portions of the same academic work for credit or honors more than once without permission of the present instructor. - 8.
-Lying about these or other academic matters.

-- 9. Falsifying college records, forms or other documents. - 10.
-Unauthorized access of computer systems or files.
+- 1. Submitting another's work as one's own with or without permission from the other individual. - 2.
+Completing an assignment as a group and submitting multiple copies, representing the work either implicitly or explicitly as completed individually. - 3.
+Failing to properly acknowledge sources quoted, cited or consulted in the preparation of written work (plagiarism). - 4.
+Using a textbook or notes during an examination without permission of the instructor. - 5.
+Receiving or giving unauthorized help on assignments. - 6.
+Stealing a problem solution from an instructor. - 7.
+Tampering with experimental data to falsify desired results or creating results for experiments not done ("dry labbing"). - 8.
+Tampering with or destroying the work of others. - 9.
+Submitting substantial portions of the same academic work for credit or honors more than once without permission of the present instructor. - 10.
+Lying about these or other academic matters. - 11.
+Falsifying college records, forms or other documents. - 12.
+Accessing of unauthorized computer systems or files.